 Think about doing a trial period: Offering the candidate a temporary job with the possibility of going full time is an option to consider.
 With this trial period, you can assess if the candidate is a right fit for the culture and well as evaluating their attitudes and skills in the position they would assume.

-Now you are an expert on hiring the perfect employee its time to go out into the world and apply what you have learnt!
+Now you are an expert on hiring the perfect employee its time to go out into the world and apply what you have learned!
 Go forth and hire your ideal employee!